solidi/hl-mods/workspace/redist/readme.txt

         - "sildenafil" - all you see is blue
         - "longjump" - everyone has a long jump module
         - "slowbullets" - all bullets are slowed down
+        - "explosiveai" - ai blows up if they cannot find their next task
     - Added remaining mutator icons
 - Game Mode Changes
     - Arena mode displays opponent name while fighting